ForoughHa/Higgs_Bosson_CERN_dataset/README.md

 # Inside Look

+The follosing steps construct the body of the _run.py_ script.

 ## Data Preparation
 As the first step of the process, the dataset must be prepared to be fed into different methods.
 This step includes:
 * **Loading your dataset:** The data set must be in the form of a matrix _x_ with dimentions _N <a href="http://www.codecogs.com/eqnedit.php?latex=\times" target="_blank"><img src="http://latex.codecogs.com/gif.latex?\times" title="\times" /></a> D_ where _N_ corresponds to the number of samples and _D_ is the dimension of features for each sample.
 Moreover, the corresponding labels of the training data must be in the form of a _N <a href="http://www.codecogs.com/eqnedit.php?latex=\times" target="_blank"><img src="http://latex.codecogs.com/gif.latex?\times" title="\times" /></a> 1_ binray vector.